Detroit Recalls John Leonard from Griffins

 Grand Rapids Griffins News Release

-GRAND RAPIDS, Mich. - The Detroit Red Wings on Sunday recalled left wing John Leonard from the Grand Rapids Griffins under emergency conditions.
+GRAND RAPIDS, Mich. - The Detroit Red Wings on Saturday recalled forward John Leonard from the Grand Rapids Griffins under emergency conditions.

 Images from this story